ccampo133/version-inference-demo/README.md

     $ curl -s -X GET http://localhost:8080/version | jq
     {
-      "version": "0.2.0-dev.0.uncommitted+0a22a51"
+      "version": "0.2.1-dev.1+c9353d9"
     }

 Try checking out different commits, building and seeing which version are inferred.

-It's probably a good idea set the behavior to use the latest tag in the version inference, example:
+Play around with various inferences behaviours.
+For example, to use the latest tag in the version inference, do:

     ./gradlew -Prelease.useLastTag=true build

+To only bump the patch version (NOTE: this is set as the default in `gradle.properties`), do:

+    ./gradlew -Prelease.scope=patch build

+For more information, see the [Nebula Release Plugin](https://github.com/nebula-plugins/nebula-release-plugin) docs.